Fort Humboldt State Historic Park: Life on the Fort

-Among the many well-known soldiers who served at the fort was a young captain, Ulysses S. Grant, who was there for five months in 1854.
+Among the many well-known soldiers who served at the fort was a young captain, Ulysses S. Grant, who was there for five months in 1854 and served as quartermaster.
 Charles S. Lovell was promoted to major and commanded a brigade during the Second Battle of Bull Run, Antietam, and Fredericksburg.
 Robert C. Buchanan became a general during the Civil War.
-Other famous Civil War generals, George Crook and Lewis C. Hunt, served here during this period.
+Other Civil War generals, George Crook and Lewis C. Hunt, served here during this period.
 Gabriel J. Rains would become a brigadier general in the Confederate Army.
 Dr. Lafayette Guild would go on to serve directly under General Robert E. Lee as the Medical Director for the Army of Northern Virginia for all its major campaigns.